AnimatorPro/Pristine/README.markdown

 -------
 This project is not endorsed by Autodesk, Inc., Autodesk is a trademark of Autodesk, Inc.,

-Autodesk, Inc's tradmarks on "Autodesk Animator" and "Animator Pro" are expired.

 All source code is ©1989-1994 Jim Kent and is available here under the BSD license, reproduced below: